IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 If the authorization request is invalid, the Authorization Server SHALL react as defined in [OAuth 2.1, Section 4.1.2.1].

 The Authorization Client SHALL use the authorization code to request the access token from the Authorization Server.
-The Authorization Server SHALL verfiy the access token request as described in [OAuth 2.1, Section 4.1.3].
+The Authorization Server SHALL verify the access token request as described in [OAuth 2.1, Section 4.1.3].
 If the request is valid, the Authorization Server SHALL respond with the access token response conveying the access token in JWT or SAML 2.0 format as specified in Section 3.71.4 and 3.71.6 above.
 If invalid, the Authorization Server SHALL respond with an error as defined in [OAuth 2.1, Section 5.2].

 ### 3.71.8 Message Examples